SuperCarryDFY/Blog/content/post/Combination of Papers.md

 tags: ["others"]
 ---

 There are some papers which is famous and have gotten high number of citation.
-Always appears when I'm reading current papers.
-So I decide to write down the most important parts (mostly concerned by myself, in other way)in the papers.
+They Always appear when I'm reading current papers.
+So I decide to write down the most important parts (mostly concerned by myself, in other way) from these papers in this page.

 # Learning Deep Features for Discriminative Localization